 O∆K’s National Day of Service was held on Thursday, April 9, 2020.
-Many individuals and circles participate in service on their campuses and their communities throughout the year.
-With the ongoing COVID-19 crisis, many shifted their typical service activities to better serve those in need while practicing safe physical distancing.
+Many individuals and circles participated in service on their campuses and their communities throughout the year.
+With the COVID-19 crisis, many shifted their typical service activities to better serve those in need while practicing safe physical distancing.

 Natasha Hongsermeier, Morningside College

 Natasha Hongsermeier (Morningside College initiate) started a volunteer organization called Musicians for Healing as an undergraduate student.
 Now in medical school, Natasha is bringing the organization to life in Omaha, Nebraska.
 She is joined by other medical students with a musical background, playing at local nursing homes, assisted living, memory care, and other long-term care facilities outdoors during the pandemic.
 Many of the residents have not been able to have entertainment or visitors for months, and this brightens their day.
 Natasha and the other musicians stay physically distanced from each other and from the residents, who open their windows to hear our music.
 They rotate around the outside perimeter of the building so that all residents eventually get to listen to the “concert.”
 Photo credit to Aksarben Village Senior Living.

 The Minnesota Mask Mayday group is made up of volunteers from all over Minnesota, who prepped, sewed, and donated homemade masks to local hospitals, care centers, senior living facilities, and military members who were called to duty.
 Kelley L. Lasiewicz (Hamline University) was able to contribute about 90 masks to the cause.
 She shared, “I am not a healthcare worker, but I can sew, so this is one way I felt I was able to contribute.”

 Kelley also leads a Girl Scout troop, which donated 157 boxes of Girl Scout Cookies to the local police department, fire station, post office, and a neighboring city’s hospital.